LaunchCode-Education-Archived/liftoff-OLD/classes/4/README.md

 ## Project Module: Project Progress

 Your focus for the project module this week, and going forward, should be on making as much progress on your project as possible each week.
-If you have completed the user stories you planned in a given sprint, pull more stories from your backlog/icebox.
-If your backlog/icebox is full, write more user stories.

-## Agile: Sprint Standup

-We are halfway through our sprint, it is time to have a [standup meeting](../../articles/agile-ceremonies/#standup).

-Be prepared to talk about:
-- The user stories you have completed so far.  **We expect you to complete at least one user story every week.**
-- The user stories you need to focus on to finish the sprint.
-- Anything blocking your progress for a given user story.
+If you reach a point where you have finished all of your pending user stories you should write more.

+### Lecture: How do I work with other developers?

+In class today we will discuss how you work with others, via version control, and code reviews.

+### Activity: Project Review

+You will sit down with your mentor one on one and demo what progress you have made so far.
+You might not feel like you've made much progress so far, but you still need to show your mentor what you've done, and what you plan on doing next.

+### Lecture: How do I show my technical skills in a live coding setting?

+Live coding has been used in technciagl interviews for years.
+We will have a brief lecture, and example of what a Live Coding instance is like.

+### Activity: Live Coding

+#### Part One:
+In your group you will solve a problem together led by your mentor.
+Be sure to ask questions, because after the group work you will be paired with another student where you will practice giving, and taking a Live Coding assesment.

+#### Part Two:
+Pair up with a student in a group that worked on a different problem than your group.
+Take turns playing the interviewer and interviewee.
+This is your chance to practice before the assignment next week.
+If you have questions feel free to talk the problem over with your partner, or pull in one of your mentors.

 ## Career Module: Live Coding Two